michaeloneill/tf_mnist_classifier_flask_API_app/README.md

     $ from app import classify
     $ classify('/path/to/image.png')  # returns corresponding class label prediction

 where '/path/to/image.png' is the filepath to any 28 x 28 pixel png image containing data of type uint8.
-For convenience, data/png_test_images/ contains 100 randomly chosen mnist digits from the test set that can be used for this task.
-This assumes Setup above has been completed.
+For convenience, data/png_test_images/ contains 100 randomly chosen mnist digits from the test set that can be used for this task (this assumes Setup above has been completed).

 ### Running the app via the Flask API ###